radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/global-configuration-commands.md

 **Usage:**
 <br> `set-property -name <name> -value <value> [-instance <instance>] [-pwdfile <path to file>]`

+>>[!note]
->**Note – Updating properties containing a password value requires the super user (e.g. cn=directory manager) credentials.
+>Updating properties containing a password value requires the super user (e.g. cn=directory manager) credentials.
 You are prompted to enter this password interactively.
 To pass the credentials in the command, use the - pwdfile flag.
 See the Examples section below.
-To set the current list of enabled SSL cipher suites, use the set-cipher-suites command.**
+To set the current list of enabled SSL cipher suites, use the set-cipher-suites command.

 **Command Arguments:**